 Another great option is a Noodle, or Doodle or Floaty, whatever you call them.
 These are super cheap and easily packable and provide that extra bit of lift in the water.

-WARNING! – With all inflatable care should be taken not to rely on them.
+WARNING! – With all inflatables care should be taken not to rely on them.
 They only add a little extra float they will not stop you from getting into difficulty.
 If you feel you require one of these we can only recommend very shallow near-shore snorkeling.

 Trips to Hawaii can be incredible once-in-a-lifetime vacations and naturally, you are going to want to capture this on film.
 While most of your trip can be recorded on your smartphone, even the best, waterproof phones are not designed for submersion in Saltwater.
 So if you want to get snaps of the stunning reef fish or film yourself swimming with turtles you will need something a bit specialized.

 While you can rent good underwater cameras from Snorkel Rental Shops, a cheap Action Camera is not overly expensive and can do the job for most people.
 We take a look at the best underwater cameras for snorkeling in the thread below

 What is the best underwater camera for snorkeling in Hawaii?

 Where do I put my Keys?
 Or my money? or even my phone?

 This is a question we have asked a lot.
-Leaving valuables on the beach is not the smartest plan. and dragging an electric Ignition key out the reef is unlikely to have good results when it comes to unlocking your car afterward!
-So what the heck do you do.
+Leaving valuables on the beach is not the smartest plan. and dragging an electric Ignition key out to the reef is unlikely to have good results when it comes to unlocking your car afterward!
+So what the heck do you do?
 Answer… Dry bags.

 A simple water-tight back you can wear around your waist is perfect.
 That way you can pack most belongings in the car and just take the ignition key out with you safe and dry in its little pouch.

 Venterior Waterproof Pouch 2 Pack – Ideal Solution to keeping your keys, phone, or money safe!